-IAIA requires all degree seeking students to take courses in the General Education program out of a strong belief that the empowering of creativity and leadership in Native arts and cultures through higher education, life-long learning, and outreach can be attained through mastering a wide range of skills and knowledge.
-Whatever your area of specialty or career plans, General Education courses are intended to provide you with skills to think critically, communicate effectively, engage in communities, and understand ethical practice.
-As future leaders in creativity in Native Arts, you will need to understand the power of place and articulate the value of diverse cultural perspectives through your original work.
+IAIA requires all degree-seeking students to take General Education courses out of a strong belief that empowering creativity and leadership in Native arts and cultures through higher education, life-long learning, and outreach can be attained by mastering a wide range of skills and knowledge.
+Whatever your area of specialty or career plans, General Education provide you with skills to think critically, communicate effectively, engage in communities, and understand ethical practice.
+As future leaders in Native Arts, you need to understand the power of place and articulate the value of diverse cultural perspectives through your original work.